CSCfi/csc-user-guide/docs/cloud/dbaas/operations.md

     ```

 5. Verify with your preferred tool that your database is working as expected.

+## Major database upgrades
+Major version database upgrades works from the users point the same way but in the background
+happens more stuff, and is therefor more riskily.

+Things that you need to take into account when doing a major database version upgrade:
+1. You have a recent enough backup that you can use if the upgrade fails.
+2. You have tested doing the upgrade on database restored from the backup.
+3. You reserve plenty of time for the upgrade.
+4. You have considered if you benefit of using a bigger flavor while doing the upgrade.
+5. You have ensured that your database have plenty of free disk space before starting the upgrade,
+you should aim for you volume be three times bigger than the used size.

+An even safer way than upgrading your main database is creating a new database from backup and
+upgrade that database and once it is done, you can start using that as your main database.
+The
+drawback of this way is that your IP changes and the latest changes to your old database will not
+be added to the new database if you have not blocked all traffic to your old database before
+taking the backup.

 ## Deleting a database in your database instance